karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 There are vendor specific methods, such as RNDC for ISC BIND, which can be used remotely, but which still requires you to have created the underlying zone file on the primary server filesystem.

-PowerDNS has a proprietary API that can be used, and other products likewise have mechanisms.
+PowerDNS has a proprietary API that can be used, and other products likewise have proprietary mechanisms.

 However, there's no standards compliant vendor independent mechanism of signalling to the primary server that a new zone file is to be created.

 Operators of large scale DNS systems may want to be able to signal the creation of a new zone without wanting to be tied to a particular vendor's proprietary software, and without the need or overhead of engineering a bespoke solution with the ongoing need to support and maintain that.

-It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.
+Having dynamically provisioned a new zone on the primary server, the operator may then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and may also want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.

 The scope of this document is therefore confined to the initial bootstrap provisioning of the zone file, and MAY include signalling of initial DNSSEC policy or configuration (see {{dnssecConsideration}}).